What is Vertigo?

 - Get overwhelmed with life.

-Whether my own fault or the result of a fallen world (usually a combination of both), God allows spiritual vertigo to motivate me toward change.
+What I’ve learned about spiritual vertigo is that God allows it to motivate me toward change.
 Perhaps He wants me to accept a new level of leadership or confront a wayward friend.
 Or maybe He simply wants me to remember my dependence on Him as I realize my utter helplessness in a world spinning out of control.